 f.)
 Complete your referencing.
 The estate agent will guide you on their specific process.
 Typically all you have to do is submit your details and they (or their referencing company) will take things from there.

 g.)
 Once the referencing is completed, sign your tenancy contracts.
-You can do this weeks in advance of the actual move in date and it’s important to sign this sooner rather than later.
+You can do this week in advance of the actual move-in date and it’s important to sign this sooner rather than later.

 h.)
 Finally, pay the balance of the amounts you owe which is typically – 6 weeks rent as a security deposit, 1 month’s rent in advance and your agent’s fees (or no fees at all if you go directly to the landlord).
 Try to do this part with enough time for the money to arrive in the bank account BEFORE you move in.

 i.)
 Pick up your keys and move in!

 j.)
 After you move in, check the inventory.
 Make sure everything they say is in the inventory actually is there and that everything is in the condition it says it is in.
 Remember, missing or damaged inventory can be deducted from your deposit but if you report this at the start then they will not be able to deduct this from your inventory (try to keep all communication written so you have evidence of this later)